-When Google unveiled Stadia last month the world was left with a lot of questions – can it really stream AAA games in a browser, on your phone or on your tablet?
+When Google first unveiled Stadia the world was left with a lot of questions – can it really stream AAA games in a browser, on your phone or on your tablet?
 Is it really going to be as lag-free and seamless as we’re being told?
 Are you going to need a ridiculous internet connection?
 Can it really deliver the AAA experience we’re paying for?
 (We all know how it’s turned out now).

-Back when Stadia was first announced, tech experts and analysts seem to think that the Stadia is the first real step in replacing consoles.
+Back when Stadia was first announced, tech experts and analysts seemed to think that the Stadia is the first real step in replacing consoles.

 Cristiano Amon, president of Qualcomm, a US-based tech company that helps build systems [via The Sun], recently stated: “There’s no question – in our view – that the cloud is the new console…